theGreen-Coder/MCTB/GSoC25.md

 The highest DAT average score ($84.78$) was achieved by `gemini-2.0-flash`, which notably outperformed larger models such as `gemini-2.5-pro` despite their state of the art performance on reasoning and other benchmarks.
 However, before drawing any conclusions, there are several caveats that must be addressed.

 #### <ins>Key variables influencing DAT performance</ins>
 To start with, the models were evaluated using a single prompt.
-Given that prompt wording and format can strongly influence LLM performance and output [[13]](#13), the subsequent DAT evaluations employed five distinct prompts, each used individually.
+Given that prompt wording and format can strongly influence LLM performance and output [[13]](#13), the subsequent DAT evaluations employed five distinct prompts variations.
 All prompts can be seen in [the DAT.py code](creative_tests/DAT.py).
 Instructions were practically identical in all five cases, with only variations in wording and format.

 Temperature has also been shown to influence DAT scores.
 In [[6]](#6), Bellemare-Pepin et al. reported a statistically significant difference in GPT-4's DAT scores across three temperature settings (low = 0.5, mid = 1.0, high = 1.5).
 Higher temperatures yielded substantially higher scores.
-While the impact of temperature on `gemini-2.5-flash` will be examined later, the models were evaluated under these three temperature settings and their results plotted together in the subsequent DAT analyses.
+While the impact of temperature on `gemini-2.5-flash` will be examined later, going forward all models were evaluated under four different temperature settings (low = 0.5, mid = 1.0, high = 1.5, very high = 2.0).
+Results for the different temperature settings will be  plotted together in subsequent DAT distributions.

 Finally, and perhaps most importantly, the choice of word embedding model plays a critical role.
 Throughout this project, we observed that different embedding models significantly influenced the performance of DAT.
-Consequently, we carried out a thorough investigation to identify the most accurate and fair embedding models.
+Consequently, we carried out a thorough investigation to identify the most accurate and fair embedding models for DAT.
 In the original DAT paper [[13]](#13), they performed both DAT and AUT on over 300 different paper.
-Therefore, that data can be used to see what embedding models can generate a DAT score with a higher correlation of several AUT metrics.
+This data can be used to see what embedding models can generate DAT scores that have a higher correlation with AUT metrics.
 Data from Study 1A and Study 1B (see original DAT paper [[13]](#13)) was combined and correlation scores can be seen in Table 1 and Table 2.

-**Table 1.** Correlations of DAT scores using different embeddings with AUT flexibility, originality, and fluency scores. (n=366)
+**Table 1.** Correlations of DAT scores using different embeddings with AUT flexibility, originality, and fluency scores (n=366).
 |       | AUT Flexibility | AUT Originality | AUT Fluency |
 |-------|-------------|-------------|---------|
 | GloVe                                      | 0.3205        | 0.2717        | 0.2317    |